 - Gloves: Due to possible allergic reactions to latex, latex gloves are not recommended for lab use.
 Instead, vinyl or nitrile gloves, shown in Figure below, are often used.
 Gloves protect the wearers hands and skin from getting contaminated by microorganisms or stained or irritated by chemicals.

-- Lab Coat: A knee-length overcoat that is usually worn while working in the lab.
+- Lab Coat: A knee-length overcoat is usually worn while working in the lab.
 The coat helps to protect the researcher’s clothes from splashes or contamination.
-The garment is made from white cotton or linen to allow it to be washed at high temperature and make it easy to see if it is clean.
+The garment is made from white cotton or linen to allow it to be washed at high temperatures and to make it easy to see if it is clean.